No-Regret Learning in Bilateral Trade via Global Budget Balance: Partial Feedback

 \begin{lemma} Let $\{(p_t,q_t)\}_{t\in[T]}$ be the sequences of prices posted by any algorithm $\cA$.
 Then

 \end{lemma}

-\xhdr{Relating the algorithm behavior on different instances.} We have to relate the expected number of exploitation rounds $\cM_k$ in different instances $k$.
-This difference depends on the probability measures $\mathbb{P}_k$ and $\mathbb{P}_0$ through the Pinsker's inequality.
-In particular, an application of the Pinsker's inequality shows that
+\xhdr{v) Relating the algorithm behavior on different instances.} Now we relate the expected number of exploitation rounds $\cM_k$ in different instances $k$.
+This difference depends on the probability measures $\mathbb{P}_k$ and $\mathbb{P}_0$ through the Pinsker's inequality on a suitably defined multinomial random variable that encodes the four possible feedback observed when playing in the exploration regions $\cE_k$.

-By Lemma~\ref{lem:same_FB} and by the standard $\textnormal{KL}$ decomposition theorem of the $\textnormal{KL}$ divergence~\citep[Chapter~6]{cesa2006prediction}, we have that the KL divergence between $\mathbb{P}_0$ and $\mathbb{P}_k$ only depends on the expected number of times that exploring actions were played, and on the KL divergence of the feedback distributions in such regions:

-where, for each $k$, $\cH_{k}$ is a discrete distribution on the $4$ possible outcomes of the two-bit feedback.
-Formally,